 Justification of Red List Category

-This species's population is likely to be small and declining, with small subpopulations.
-For these reasons the species is classified as Vulnerable.
+This species' population is suspected to be small and declining, with small subpopulations.
+For these reasons the species is assessed as Near Threatened.

-Touit melanonotus is confined to south-east Brazil (Bahia, Espírito Santo, Rio de Janeiro, São Paulo and Paraná).
-It is sporadically, but widely, reported in Rio de Janeiro, while in São Paulo, there are records from six sites south to Ilha do Cardoso (Wege and Long 1995).
-Recent records from three sites in Bahia (J. Minns in litt.
+Touit melanonotus is confined to south-east Brazil (Bahia, Espírito Santo, Rio de Janeiro, São Paulo, Paraná and Santa Catarina).
+It is sporadically, but widely, reported in Rio de Janeiro.
+In São Paulo, it is recorded in coastal forests (Wege and Long 1995, Simpson and Simpson 2012, Melo et al. 2016, WikiAves 2021).
+Recent records from sites in Bahia are the first since the 19th century (J. Minns in litt.
 1999, E. O. Willis and Y. Oniki in litt.
-1999) are the first since the 19th century.
-The first Paraná records were made in 1997 and it is now known from seven localities, amongst which are Salto Morato Nature Reserve and Bicudinho-do-brejo Reserve (Vallejos et al. 2013); the voucher recording of the first published Paraná record (Mazar Barnett et al. 2004) has been re-identified as belonging to Pionopsitta pileata (Vallejos et al. 2013).
-It has generally been considered rare throughout its range, even by 19th century commentators, but with the proviso that parrotlets of this genus occur at very low densities, and their inconspicuous habits result in their often being overlooked.
+1999, Cavarzere et al. 2019, WikiAves 2021).
+The first records in Paraná were made in 1997 and the species is now known from several localities, amongst which are Salto Morato Nature Reserve and Bicudinho-do-brejo Reserve (Vallejos et al. 2013); the voucher recording of the first published recording Paraná has been re-identified as belonging to Pionopsitta pileata (Mazar Barnett et al. 2004, Vallejos et al. 2013).
 Records from several new sites since the mid-1980s, including the first for Espírito Santo (E. O. Willis and Y. Oniki in litt.
-1999) and Paraná (Vallejos et al. 2013), have stemmed from knowledge of the species's calls, after previously fruitless fieldwork in the areas involved.
+1999) and Paraná (Vallejos et al. 2013), have stemmed from knowledge of the species' calls, after previously fruitless fieldwork in the areas involved.

-Agricultural conversion and deforestation for mining and plantations have historically threatened its habitats (Fearnside 1996).
-Current key threats are urbanisation, agricultural expansion, colonisation and associated road-building (Dinerstein et al. 1995).
-Although the lower montane slopes have suffered comparatively less destruction than adjacent lowlands (Stattersfield et al. 1998), it has not been found at these elevations in São Paulo.
+Agricultural conversion and deforestation for mining and plantations have historically threatened the species' habitats (Fearnside 1996).
+Current key threats are forest loss through agricultural expansion, urbanisation, colonisation and associated road-building (Dinerstein et al. 1995, R. Subirá in litt.
+2022).
+The lower montane slopes have suffered comparatively less destruction than adjacent lowlands (Stattersfield et al. 1998), and tree cover loss within the range is low (3% over three generations; Global Forest Watch 2021, using Hansen et al. data and methods disclosed therein).
+The species is not recorded in trade (Collar et al. 2020).

 Conservation Actions Underway